GeorgeD88/Spotify-QuickSave/README.md

 # import these modules
-from hotkey_listener import HotKeyListener from system_notifier import SystemNotifier  # system notifications from console_notifier import ConsoleNotifier  # console outputs
+from hotkey_listener import HotKeyListener from system_notifier import SystemNotifier  # system notifications from notifier_filler import NotifierFiller  # no extra notifs

 # pass these classes as arguments
 quicksaver = QuickSaver(HotKeyListener, SystemNotifier, ...)
 ```

 For both the hotkey and console method, you have the option of switching between system notifications or console outputs.
-To do this just import the notifier you prefer, `SystemNotifier` or `ConsoleNotifier`, and pass it as the argument for the notifier parameter.
-You can use the console notifier just as a way to silence/not use system notifications, because they're easily ignored/minimized.
+To do this just import the notifier you prefer, `SystemNotifier` or `NotifierFiller`, and pass it as the argument for the notifier parameter.
+QuickSaver prints to the console anyways, regardless of how you set it up.
+So to use console outputs we simply pass a notifier filler that does nothing called `NotifierFiller`.
+You can use the notifier filler just as a way to silence/not use system notifications, because the console outputs can just be ignored/minimized.

 Then simply execute the `app.py` file, and follow this keyboard shortcut guide:
 - Use `Alt + T` to **toggle like** of the currently playing song (like/unlike).